benhawker/foosball_tracker/README.md

   -  Team has_many Games

 - Additional **individual user rankings seperated from team performance**.
 Given the above relationships linked correctly via join tables this information becomes easily accessible for manipulation.

+- I have used Bootstrap for this project as it very quickly allows a responsive layout with minimal hassle, particularly with the use of Bootstrap-sass gem.
+The UI is adequate for the nature of this project (where the focus was on the functionality of the back end), but in a future version I would seek to add a new interface using a lightweight CSS framework such as inuit.css.

 Links:
 -------